Sathishr424/sathishr424/README.md

-### “Never memorize something that you can look up.” - Albert Einstein
+### “Never memorize something that you can look up.”

 <!--![](https://komarev.com/ghpvc/?username=kratos462)-->